 It’s hard to believe since I look so young, but I’ve been an agent with The Steve Laube Agency for three-and-a-half years now.
 In those years, I’ve learned pretty much all there is to know about writing, publishing, agenting, and lying to myself and others.
 So you might want to take with a grain of salt the things I’m about to write as I do my best to offer an answer to the frequent question, “What are you looking for?”

 Aspiring writers often imagine, “Once I have a book published, people will listen to me.”
 That’s exactly backwards.
 Like every publisher and editor I know, I am looking for people who are already having an impact.
 They are writing blog posts that a lot of people read, share, and subscribe to.
 They are connecting and engaging with large numbers of people on social media.
 They are speaking at events large and small, far and wide.
 They are not waiting for readers, listeners, and followers to come to them; they are already engaging with people about their genre and topic.

 My primary expertise as a writer and speaker has been the Christian market.
-So, as an agent, I will focus my efforts in representing books, both fiction and nonfiction, for the Christian market (though if a proposal has crossover appeal, the resources are available to me to take it to the general market).
-In particular, I will be interested in:
+So, as an agent, I focus my efforts in representing books, both fiction and nonfiction, for the Christian market (though if a proposal has crossover appeal, the resources are available to me to take it to the general market).
+In particular, I am interested in:

-Nonfiction: Nearly all topics written from a Christian perspective – business and leadership, contemporary issues and current events, Christian living, devotionals, humor, marriage and family, parenting, prayer, spiritual growth, teens/young adult, women’s nonfiction.
+Nonfiction: business and leadership, Christian living, gift books, devotionals, humor, marriage and family, parenting, prayer, spiritual growth, teens/young adult, women’s nonfiction

 As a rule, I will not be looking at: